 Managing small business finances is no cakewalk.
-Almost 61% of small business owners have reported that handling consistent and steady cash flow can be challenging.
+As per the State of Small Business Cash Flow report, almost 61% of small business owners have reported that handling consistent and steady cash flow can be challenging.

 No matter how good your product or service is, if you are lost when it comes to small business finance management, building a profitable business may remain a far-fetched dream.